 Dominican Republic Gambling Laws

 The Dominican Republic’s gaming laws fall under the purview of the Dirección de Casinos y Juegos de Azar (Directorate of Casinos and Games of Chance) which itself is managed by the Ministerio de Hacienda (Ministry of Finance).
 This commission is responsible for issuing licenses to casinos, lotteries, bingo games, sports betting parlors, slot machines, charitable raffles, and other games of chance.

 The Directorate also prepares licensing reports, supervises licensed activities, suspends licenses and prepares legislation for the gambling industry.
 The Loteria Nacional (National Lottery) oversees the national lottery which was established in 1927.
 Proceeds from the lottery are used to fund charitable causes and social programs.
 The Dominican Republic is proud of its lottery and actively works to protect the integrity of the lottery as an institution.

-Current gambling laws now restrict all potential brick-and-mortar licenses to owners and operators of first class hotels in areas that are popular for tourism.
+Current Dominican Republic gambling laws now restrict all potential brick-and-mortar licenses to owners and operators of first-class hotels in areas that are popular for tourism.
 Locals are allowed to participate, but it’s clear that the Dominican Republic places an emphasis on the tourist market rather than the domestic market.

 Anyone making an application for a license is required to submit documentation that describes the business plan, games to be offered, betting limits, operating hours, finances, and more to provide authorities with a clear look at what the applicant has in mind and how capable the applicant is of hosting responsible gambling.

 Internet gaming was first addressed by Dominican law in 1999 and then updated in 2006.Two laws, Ley 139-11 and Ley 494-06, form the legal framework for online gambling licensing in the Dominican Republic.
 Only one online betting site has received a license to date.
 This was Amaya Gaming in 2011.
 However, Amaya is not a casino operator itself; it is a “solutions provider” to the online gambling industry.